 Mission Statement: To deliver safe, accessible, compassionate and culturally competent quality health care services to the people of South Florida while training the next generation of health care professionals.

-The mission of this new residency program combines the professional expertise, teaching services and educational resources into a community teaching health center that serves a highly diverse and underserved population.
-CHI, the affiliated teaching hospitals, leadership, faculty and medical staff are committed to providing graduate medical education that facilitates residents’ professional, ethical and personal development.
+The mission of the residency programs combines the professional expertise, teaching services and educational resources into a community teaching health center that serves a highly diverse and underserved population.
+CHI, the affiliated teaching hospitals, community partners, leadership, Graduate Medical Education faculty and allied professionals are committed to providing postdoctoral training that facilitates residents’ professional, ethical and personal development.

-Upon program completion, residents will be capable of providing comprehensive, patient-centered care with compassion and in the context of family and community.
+Upon program completion, residents will be capable of providing comprehensive, patient-centered care with compassion.
 According to the Health Resources and Services Administration (HRSA), studies show that residents who graduate from community health centers tend to choose to practice in health centers and in other comparable settings that serve underserved minorities and high-risk populations.

-“Our goal is to have well-rounded physicians, psychiatrists and obstetricians once they graduate from here.
-We hope we’ll have a good retention rate for residents to continue working at CHI, or work in a similar setting,” said Dr. Elizabeth Philippe, Associate Director for Graduate Medical Education and CHI’s Chief of Family Medicine.
+“Our goal is to have well-rounded trained physicians.
+We anticipate a good retention rate of our graduates to practice at CHI, or in a similar setting,” said Dr. Elizabeth Philippe, Associate DIO, Family Medicine Program Director and Chief of Family Medicine.